Steve Bray

-Steven Bray (born June 1969) is a British activist from Port Talbot in South Wales who, in 2018 and 2019, made daily protests against Brexit in College Green, Westminster.
-He is variously known as Stop Brexit Man, Mr Stop Brexit or the Stop Brexit guy.
+Steven Nicholas Bray (born 26 June 1969) is a British Liberal Democrat activist from Port Talbot in South Wales who, in 2018 and 2019, made daily protests against Brexit in College Green, Westminster.
+He is variously known as Stop Brexit Man, Mr Stop Brexit, or the Stop Brexit guy.

-He was often heard during TV broadcasts from College Green at Westminster shouting anti-Brexit statements or seen quietly walking into the background of live TV interviews, wearing a colourful blue outfit and carrying placards with a simple 'Stop Brexit' or anti-government message.
-Since Brexit, he protests against the incumbent Conservative government more generally.
+Bray was often heard during TV broadcasts from College Green at Westminster shouting anti-Brexit statements or seen quietly walking into the background of live TV interviews, wearing a colourful blue outfit and carrying placards with a simple 'Stop Brexit' or anti-government message.
+After Brexit, he protested against the incumbent Conservative government more generally.
+In May 2024, Bray disrupted Prime Minister Rishi Sunak's announcement of a July election with D:Ream's song "Things Can Only Get Better", a song used extensively by the Labour Party during its 1997 election campaign.
+He was subsequently banned from every street around Whitehall and Parliament.

 British broadcaster ITV has referred to him as a notable figure, both for the length of his continuing protest and for the technique he used to disrupt multi-camera interviews.
 The Huffington Post described him as the "ultimate Brexit protester", while Labour MP Ben Bradshaw has called him an international celebrity.
 In late 2020 he changed his trademark EU-blue outfit for a full Soviet-era Russian general's uniform, complete with medals, as he called for the Government to investigate alleged Russian interference in the 2016 Brexit referendum.

-Bray was the unsuccessful Liberal Democrat candidate for the Cynon Valley constituency in the 2019 United Kingdom general election.
+Bray was the unsuccessful Liberal Democrat candidate for the Cynon Valley constituency in the 2019 general election.

 Before the Brexit referendum

-Steve Bray was born in June 1969 and was originally from Splott in Cardiff, South Wales.
-As a child he moved home frequently while his father served at RAF bases in Germany.
-Before becoming involved in political activism, Bray himself served in the British Army and was a self-employed numismatist, working in Port Talbot, South Wales.
+Steve Bray was born in June 1969, and was originally from Splott in Cardiff, South Wales.
+As a child, he moved home frequently while his father served at RAF bases in Germany.
+Before becoming involved in political activism, Bray himself served in the British Army, and was a self-employed numismatist, working in Port Talbot, South Wales.
 Bray is divorced, with a daughter and grandson.

 When Brexit became a major political issue, Bray found himself at odds with many of his friends.
 In his own words, "I fell out with all my friends.
 They were all leavers and I binned the lot of them."
 His opposition to Brexit was in part due to a belief in the benefits European Union funding had provided to Port Talbot, and a sense that the leave campaigns were misrepresenting the benefits of Brexit.